newtheatre/history-project/docs/editing.md

 </div>

-To use [Prose](http://prose.io), visit the site and authorise with GitHub.
+[Prose](http://prose.io) is a bit nicer to use when doing a lot of editing.
+Visit the site and authorise with GitHub.
 Find the history-project repo to load up the file list.
 Navigate to the file you're interested in and click 'Edit'.

-Meta data can be edited on Prose by using one of the buttons on the far right.
+Meta data can be edited on Prose by using one of the buttons on the far right, a preview should also be available.

 ## Editing Locally